holdedhub/careers/challenges/frontend/README.md

 - Models the described problem with a suitable application structure that allow to add new features and to change requirements in a sustainable way
 - Implement the UI, based on the provided mockups (see attachments)
 - Implement different type of tests that ensure the correctness of the solution
-- The application must be supported in the latest two versions of Chrome, Firefox, Safari, and Opera.
+- The application must be supported in the latest two versions of Chrome
 - Implement the integrations with the sample server provided
 - Include a README.md explaining your reasonings, ideas, and how to execute your code and run the tests